Become a PMF

 - College/University name

-- Qualifying degree program (completed or pursuing)
+- Advanced degree program (completed or pursuing)

 If you need a mailing address for the alternative referenced above, you can use the following: U.S. Office of Personnel Management, Presidential Management Fellows Program, 1900 E St, NW, Room 2469, Washington, DC 20415, or you can simply address it to "PMF Program Office" or "To Whom It May Concern" and upload as part of your application.
 NOTE: This address is provided in case your academic institution needs a mailing address; however, the document should not be mailed to the PMF Program Office.
-Applicants should either upload the alternative as part of their application or follow the fax instructions provided on the "Upload Documents" screen.
+Applicants should either upload the alternative as part of their application or follow the fax instructions provided on the "Upload Documents" screen during the application process.

 Transcripts (and/or alternatives) from foreign schools must be in English and legible for consideration.
 Please be sure to view your submission to ensure legibility and that your submission clearly supports your eligibility to apply based on an advanced degree and the criteria referenced above.